oasis-tcs/openc2-jadn/jadn-v2.0.md

 have files and directories.
 The "dir" option ([Section 3.2.2](#322-field-options)) marks a field as a collection of types.
 The dir option has no effect on the structure or serialization of information;
-its sole purpose is to support pathname generation using the Pointer extension.
+its sole purpose is to support pathname generation using the Pointer shortcut.

 A recursive filesystem listing contains pathnames of all files in and under the current directory.
-The Pointer extension ([Section 3.2.1](#321-type-options)) generates a list of all type definitions in and under the specified type.
-Unfolding replaces the Pointer extension with an Enumerated type containing a [JSON Pointer](#rfc6901) pathname for each type.
-If no fields in the specified type are marked with the "dir" option, the Pointer extension has the same fields as the [Derived Enumeration](#53-derived-enumerations) extension except that IDs are sequential rather than copied from the referenced type.
+The Pointer shortcut ([Section 3.2.1](#321-type-options)) generates a list of all type definitions in and under the specified type.
+Unfolding replaces the Pointer shortcut with an Enumerated type containing a [JSON Pointer](#rfc6901) pathname for each type.
+If no fields in the specified type are marked with the "dir" option, the Pointer shortcut has the same fields as the [Derived Enumeration](#53-derived-enumerations) shortcut except that IDs are sequential rather than copied from the referenced type.

 Example: